OpenNebula/website/content/solutions/deployment_blueprints/ai-ready_opennebula/llm_inference_certification.md

 ### Executing the Benchmarks

-#### Step 1: Deploying the vLLM Appliance
+#### Deploying the vLLM Appliance

 The vLLM appliance is available through the OpenNebula Marketplace, offering a [streamlined setup process](https://github.com/OpenNebula/one-apps/wiki/vllm_quick) suitable for both novice and experienced users.

-For deploying the vLLM appliance for benchmarking you should follow those steps:
+To deploy the vLLM appliance for benchmarking, follow these steps:

 1. Download the vLLM appliance from the marketplace
     ``` shell
     $ onemarketapp export 'service_Vllm' vllm --datastore default
     ```

-2. Configure the template for configuring the [GPU PCI passthrough](../../../product/cluster_configuration/hosts_and_clusters/nvidia_gpu_passthrough.md).
+2. Configure the template for configuring the [GPU PCI passthrough](../../../product/cluster_configuration/hosts_and_clusters/nvidia_gpu_passthrough.md)
     ```shell
     $ onetemplate update vllm
     ```

-    In our case, we configured the template with the following parameters for doing the GPU Passthrough to the VM and configured the specific CPU-Pinning topology:
+    In this scenario, configure the template for GPU Passthrough to the VM and the specific CPU-Pinning topology:
     ```shell
     CPU_MODEL=[
         MODEL="host-passthrough" ]